disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/M1-EX4-T3-S17.png)

-**Note:** After you finish this lab if you have time come back and modify the DLP you created to fix the problem.
+**Note**: After you finish this lab if you have time come back and modify the DLP you created to fix the problem.
 If you have trouble getting it to work, ask your instructor for some tips.

 ## Exercise 5: Configure a security role